#18 — When to start new paragraphs

 Who’s speaking changes

-When in scenes, it can be helpful to think of it like you’re filming a movie.
+In scenes, it can be helpful to think of it like you’re filming a movie.
 If the camera angle changes in any way, it’s a good idea to start a new paragraph.
 This smooths out the scene, keeping everything on one topic together.

 Something major—like time or location—changes